NZ Government launches huge bond issue, seeks to raise up to $2b

 Bank of New Zealand, Commonwealth Bank of Australia, UBS AG, Australia Branch and Westpac Banking Corp are joint-lead managers for the issue.

-In May, in conjunction with the Budget, the Treasury updated the forecast 2019/20 New Zealand Government Bond programme to $10b- $2b higher than forecast at the half year 2018 fiscal update.
+In May, in conjunction with the Budget, the Treasury updated the forecast 2019/20 New Zealand Government Bond programme to $10b - $2b higher than forecast at the half-year 2018 fiscal update.

 ANZ Bank - which is not part of the syndication panel - said New Zealand government debt is low by global standards.